Last Updated on

 See how 커피 (keopi) sounds like “coffee”?

-You already know more Korean than you thought! =)
+You already know more Korean words than you thought! =)

-We’ve got the full list of Konglish for you.
+We’ve got the full list of Konglish with audio for you to study.
 Starting with these words is a great way to learn Korean because they’ll already be familiar to you.
 Simply read them aloud and see if you can recognize the equivalent word in another language.
 This is an excellent way to get speaking and pronunciation practice!

 Typing in Korean

-If you know how to type in English without looking at the keyboard, then it’s fairly easy to learn to type in Korean.
+If you know how to type in English without looking at the keyboard, then it’s fairly easy to learn to type in Korean as well.
 And if you know how to type in Korean, it will help you learn Korean faster.

 There are also other side benefits to learning how to type, such as being able to send text messages in KakaoTalk and searching on Korean websites.
 Texting with Korean friends over KakaoTalk will help you practice communicating using the Korean language anytime you’re online!
-You’ll also be able to learn new words, and understand more about Korean culture.
+You’ll also be able to learn new words and understand more about Korean culture.

-You can get a Korean keyboard for your desktop, or just get stickers to put over them.
+You can get a Korean keyboard for your desktop, or just get stickers to put over your existing keyboard.
 If you’re a true typing warrior, try downloading an image of the Korean keyboard layout.
 Put the keyboard layout nearby, and learn to type by reading different Korean words and sentences.
 Its great typing practice and will help you learn Korean in the process.

-It’s a piece of cake to install a keyboard on your smartphone or tablet, just head over to your settings and add one in.
+It’s a piece of cake to install a keyboard on your smartphone or tablet, just head over to your operating system settings and add one in.
 You’ll be typing in Korean in no time!

 If you’re going to learn Korean, then you want to have the best Korean dictionary available.

 We’re big fans of Naver dictionary It is the most popular dictionary for native Koreans when they are learning other languages.
-There is pronunciation for many of the words if you click on the blue speaker near the words.
+They provide the pronunciation for many of the Korean words if you click on the blue speaker near the words.
 They also provide sample sentences so you can see how the vocabulary word would be used in the context of a sentence.

-You can use Naver’s Papago for translations, but don’t rely on it.
-It’s best to use it as a backup as you’re learning Korean.
+You can use Naver’s Papago for translations, but make proper language study your primary focus.
+It’s best to use it as a backup as you’re learning the language.